How to make sure your leech bite doesn’t kill you

 There’s not a lot you can do to keep leeches at bay, especially those that live on land.
 “They get into your clothing easily and it’s difficult to fully keep them from attaching to your skin,” Kvist says.

 If you are traveling over leech-infested terrain, you can try wearing long, tucked-in clothing.
 There’s also some evidence that insect repellents containing the ingredients DEET or DEPA can discourage leeches.

 Unfortunately, some of the most tempting spots to swim and explore the outdoors are also prime leech habitat.
-That doesn’t mean you should never set food in a pond again, though.
+That doesn’t mean you should never set food in a lake or pond again, though.